Vaccinations for China

 Your travel health specialist may recommend any of the following vaccines after an individual risk assessment:

-Cholera is a bacterial infection spread in the faeces of an infected person.
+Is a bacterial infection spread in the faeces of an infected person.
 It causes diarrhoea, nausea and stomach cramps and – left untreated – can cause severe dehydration.

-Hepatitis A is a viral infection which attacks the liver, initially causing flu-like symptoms and later jaundice, itchy skin and swelling around the liver.
+Is a viral infection which attacks the liver, initially causing flu-like symptoms and later jaundice, itchy skin and swelling around the liver.
 In rare cases it can lead to serious liver complications.
 Like cholera, hepatitis A is spread in the faeces of an infected person.

-Hepatitis B is a viral infection which attacks the liver.
+Is a viral infection which attacks the liver.
 It is spread in blood and bodily fluids.
 Most adults infected with the virus recover without experiencing symptoms.
 However in some people, hepatitis B can become chronic and lead to serious complications such cirrhosis and liver cancer.

-Japanese encephalitis is a viral infection carried by mosquitoes.
+Is a viral infection carried by mosquitoes.
 In most people it causes mild flu-like symptoms – or no symptoms at all.
 In some cases, however, it can become life-threatening; when the virus spreads to the brain it can cause seizures and paralysis.

-Rabies is a viral infection spread to humans through the scratch or bite of an infected animal (usually a dog but can be other animals such as bats, cats and monkeys).
+Is a viral infection spread to humans through the scratch or bite of an infected animal (usually a dog but can be other animals such as bats, cats and monkeys).
 It is nearly always fatal, particularly after the victim displays symptoms.
 Getting bitten by a rabid animal always requires emergency treatment.

-Tetanus is a bacterial infection which causes painful muscle spasms and stiffness.
+A bacterial infection which causes painful muscle spasms and stiffness.
 Tetanus bacteria are found in soil and animal manure; they can get into the skin through open wounds.

-Tick-borne encephalitis is a viral infection carried by ticks.
+A viral infection carried by ticks.
 Like Japanese encephalitis, most people recover after an initial bout of flu-like symptoms; in some cases the virus will spread to the brain and become life-threatening.

-Typhoid is a bacterial infection spread in the faeces (and, less commonly, the urine) of an infected person.
+Is a bacterial infection spread in the faeces (and, less commonly, the urine) of an infected person.
 It causes a high temperature, stomach pain, and constipation or diarrhoea; left untreated it can lead to serious complications such as internal bleeding.

-Tuberculosis is a bacterial infection that primarily affects the lungs, causing coughing, difficulty breathing, and a fever.
+Is a bacterial infection that primarily affects the lungs, causing coughing, difficulty breathing, and a fever.
 It is spread in the respiratory secretions of an infected person.

 Which activities in China are hazardous to your health?